-Be mindful that a cascade of flowers is heavy and can topple forward without warning.
+Be mindful that a cascade of red rose wedding flowers can be heavy and can topple forward without warning.
 Be sure to anchor your bouquet holder firmly in a narrow neck vase or other support weighted down with marbles, rock or whatever you choose.

 You want both hands free to cut the flowers and greenery and not to design in one hand and try to cut flowers with the other hand.
 Laying the holder down on the table can cause bruising to the petals that are not noticeable as you design, but may be VERY noticeable by the wedding day.

 Another note is to wash your hands - if possible mist lightly with Finishing Touch before handling the flowers.
 Oils from your fingers can bruise or discolor delicate petals, so take care in handling them.